-Three-factor authentication (3FA) is the use of identity-confirming credentials from three separate categories of authentication factors – typically, the knowledge, possession and inherence categories.
+Three-factor authentication (3FA) is the use of identity-confirming credentials from three separate categories of authentication factors -- typically, the knowledge, possession and inherence categories.

-Authentication factors classically fall into three categories:
+Authentication factors classically fall into the following three categories:

 - Knowledge factors -- also referred to as something you know -- include things a user must know in order to log in.
 These include usernames, IDs, passwords and personal identification numbers (PINs).

 - Possession factors -- also referred to as something you have -- include anything a user must have in their possession to log in.
 This category includes one-time password tokens, key fobs, smartphones with OTP apps, employee ID cards and SIM cards.